 PHY/S 300 Topics in Physical Science

 This course is a study of selected topics in physical science.
-The topics will vary.Credit Hours: 3-4Prerequisite: PHY/SCI 101, BIO 101, CHM 111, or instructor approvalAvailability: On demand
+The topics will vary.
+Prerequisite: PHY/SCI 101, BIO 101, CHM 111, or Credit Hours: 3-4 Availability: On demand instructor approval